asinghal/asinghal.github.io/_posts/2021-12-03-decomposing-complexity.md

     Also, many times people try to solve problems by themselves and do not ask for help.
 It is important that teams discuss bottlenecks and complexities together, and try to find relevant expertise to help with the solution.

     b) **There are associated business risks**: and the tolerance for errors is extremely small.
 Most of the times, the risks are overstated.
-It is important to understand the risks, and add metrics and measures to know when they materialize, but its also important to solve these problems nevertheless.
+It is important to understand the risks, and add metrics and measures to know when they materialize.
 These may require more than normal diligence and validations, and build mechanisms to mitigate these risks when they do materialize.

     c) **It is difficult to validate a solution**: perhaps because it involves a lot of permutations of test data that is not easy to generate, or it addresses very special cases that are not easy to create on a test environment.